benrmatthews/fantactivist/_posts/2017-02-08-fantastic-activist.md

 <p>The community will also be a place to share ideas and inspiration, what's working in campaigns and what's not.</p>

-<p>For the people we interview, we will keep anonymity and sensitivity for those activists who needed it.</p>
+<p>For the people we interview, we will keep anonymity and sensitivity for those activists who need it.</p>

 <p>When I put this idea out to my own community, I got a few further ideas back.</p>